Healing From Trauma: How To Move Forward After Adverse Events

 Counseling

 You might want to discuss trauma out loud with someone you can build trust with.
 Some people don’t feel comfortable talking about their traumas with friends or family, so a therapist can become part of a support system while healing.
-In addition, many evidence-based therapeutic modalities are effective in treating trauma.
+In addition, many evidence-based therapeutic modalities, such as somatic experiencing therapy, are effective in treating trauma.

 If you don’t feel comfortable attending therapy in person or if you can’t find a therapist near you, you might try online counseling.
 Online counseling through a platform like BetterHelp allows you to match with one of the thousands of licensed therapists available online.
 You can meet with your therapist from a safe environment, whether at home or another location.